giannan-mods/giannan-trek/README.md

 7. Randomized maps: Some randomness has been added to a few maps, so that you can't just avoid all dangers.

 - The traps in the Forsaken Tower are now somewhat randomized.
 There's a pattern, but I won't tell.

+8. Skill adjustments: Moved skills around to allow for interesting combinations, such as a succubus Yterre that can still manage her maids.